 Akshardham Temple, Delhi: History

-Swaminarayan Akshardham came into existence as a result of Shri Yogiji Maharaj’s wish to build a temple complex in Delhi.
+Swaminarayan Akshardham or Akshardham Mandir Delhi came into existence as a result of Shri Yogiji Maharaj’s wish to build a temple complex in Delhi.
 He conceived this idea around 1968 when he was serving as the spiritual head of Bochasanwasi Shri Akshar Purushottam Swaminarayan Sanstha, better known as BAPS.
 However, it was his successor and fifth spiritual guru in line after Bhagwan Swaminarayan, Pramukh Swami Maharaj who started the construction of the temple.

 About 60 acres of land was granted by the Delhi Development Authority and 30 acres by the Uttar Pradesh Government for the erection of this temple.
 The construction started in 2000 and was completed within five years.
 Standing on the banks of River Yamuna, Akshardham Temple was opened to the public on 6th November 2005.
 The temple was inaugurated by Pramukh Swami Maharaj in the presence of eminent personalities such as Dr. A.P.J.
 Abdul Kalam, L.K.
 Advani, B.L.
 Joshi, and Dr. Manmohan Singh – the then Prime Minister of India.